By Gara Hoke Lacy, Family Law Attorney

-When children are faced with the formulation of a new family unit, they often feel incomplete.
-While they may be glad to be enjoying time with dad, they are missing time with mom.
+When children are faced with formulating a new family unit, they often feel incomplete.
+While they may be glad to be enjoying time with dad, they miss time with mom.
 By incorporating some of their biological family traditions into your own holiday, you will be able to assure them that you recognize that they miss their other parent and the family that was left behind.

 For example, my husband kept his children’s childhood Christmas stockings.
 Each year, I display them on the downstairs mantel and fill them just as Santa would.
-It’s my way of including a tradition that was important to their childhood memories of their mom and dad.
-While I make no attempts to recreate their past, I embrace it and encourage them to as well.
+It’s my way of including a tradition important to their childhood memories of their mom and dad.
+While I make no attempts to recreate their past, I embrace it and encourage them to.